This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How do I flush my child's PICC?

-Your child's healthcare provider will tell you how often to flush his catheter.
-He will also tell you how much saline or heparin to flush the catheter with.
+Your child's healthcare provider will tell you how often to flush his or her catheter.
+He or she will also tell you how much saline or heparin to flush the catheter with.
 If your child's catheter has multiple ports, you will need to flush each one.
-Always flush your child's catheter before and after you give him medicine.
+Always flush your child's catheter before and after you give him or her medicine.
 Do the following to flush your child's catheter:

 - Wash your hands with soap and water or an alcohol-based hand rub.
 Put on clean gloves.